 Two "go-to" resources

-The second resource for developing proper training is the programmes developed by vendors to support their product lines.
+The second resource for developing proper training is the programs developed by vendors to support their product lines.
 Many vendors have developed physical training assets offering training of their specific equipment or similar components in a GMP-like environment to simulate actual manufacturing set-ups and configurations.

 Planning around complexity